openhab/openhab-docs/installation/linux.md

 # openHAB 2 on Linux

-The following instructions will guide you through the process of setting up openHAB 2 and recommended packages on a Linux system, with the **focus on Debian/Ubuntu** derivatives. openHAB 2 can be set up and executed on other Linux distributions, the steps may slightly differ.
+The following instructions will guide you through the process of setting up openHAB 2 and recommended packages for both .DEB (Ubuntu, Debian etc.) and .RPM (RedHat, CentOS, Fedora etc.) Linux systems.

 All instructions can be executed in a terminal or remotely via SSH connection.